thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 1. Find the references to the pages that contain a subject.
 1. Follow those references to the desired pages.

-A index on a table-column pair is very similar.
+An index on a table-column pair is very similar.

 1. Find the references to the rows that contain a table-column value.
 1. Follow those references to the desired rows.

+Under the hood in PostgreSQL, an index is implemented as a balanced-tree (b-tree).
+A **b-tree** is a self-balancing tree data structure that keeps data sorted and allows fast searches, sequential access, insertions, and deletions.
+In B-trees, internal (non-leaf) nodes can have a variable number of child nodes within some pre-defined range.

 ```text
                                      movies